BYU-CS-260/ReactTodo/README.md

             key={thistask.task}>{thistask.task}</li>
         );
 ```
-6. Now lets create a way of adding elements to the Todo list.  "setState" tells React to change that part of the DOM, so we will set the state element "tasks" to have the current content of tasks "...this.state.tasks" concatenated to a new object with the contents of "formtask" and "completed" set to false.
+6. Now let's create a way of adding elements to the Todo list.  "setState" tells React to change that part of the DOM, so we will set the state element "tasks" to have the current content of tasks "...this.state.tasks" concatenated to a new object with the contents of "formtask" and "completed" set to false.
 We will then clear the form by setting the formtask to "".
 When we change the contents of this javascript variable, React automatically changes what is seen in the DOM.
 Test to make sure that you can add tasks to your Todo list.
 ```
       handleSubmit(event) {
         // alert('A task was submitted: ' + this.state.formtask);